A professional training a dog

 Adult training

 Adult training is slightly more expensive than puppy training.
 In these classes, both dog owners and dogs are taught about dog obedience.
-Enrolling your dog in three to ten training sessions is recommended to educate your pet successfully.
+To educate your pet successfully, it is recommended that you enrol your dog in three to ten training sessions.

 Taking care of our dogs goes beyond feeding and grooming them.
-Aside from obedience, adult training also teaches proper behaviour at home and how to deal with chewing, biting, and digging issues.
+In addition to obedience, adult training teaches proper behaviour at home and how to deal with chewing, biting, and digging issues.

 Aggressive behaviour training